When To Hike

 Laza: You can get to the village by taking a car from the district center of Gusar or Guba.
 Local taxis can take you to Laza from the city of Gusar for 25-30 AZN, or from the city of Guba for 50-60 AZN.

 Yergi Kek: You can reach Yergi Kek via the road from the city of Gusar to the village of Sudur, however the road is 60km long and travelling by local taxi will cost at least 100 AZN.
 The last 10km is only suitable for off-road vehicles.
 The other option is to come from Kuzun along the Kuzun-Archan-Yergi Kek road.
 The journey price by taxi from Gusar to Yergi Kek via Kuzun along this route is 70-80 AZN.
 The part of the road after Kuzun is only suitable for off-road vehicles and is only open in spring and summer.
 In winter, due to the large amount of snow, it is practically impossible to reach Yergi Kek by vehicle.
+You may also reach the village of Gukhur by car from Yergi Kek, for 40 AZN.

 Where To Stay